 - 153. After this lawsuit was filed, Jessica reached out to Plaintiffs' counsel.
 She wanted to tell her story and be part of changing the law.
 She wants people to know that abortion is healthcare and that these laws are not protecting women. - 154.
-Jessica continues to grieve, but she is terrified to get pregnant naturally again in Texas.
-Because she and her husband still really want a child, she has started IVF. - 155.
-Jessica's claims are capable of repetition but evading review.
+Jessica continues to grieve.
+She was terrified to get pregnant naturally again in Texas, but because she and her husband still really want a child, she opted for IVF. - 155.
+Jessica is pregnant again now.
+While she is excited at the thought of having the child she has long awaited, she is terrified of potential complications given the callousness of Texas's laws, which added an additional layer of trauma to her prior pregnancy. - 156.
+Jessica's claims relate both to her current pregnancy and to any future pregnancies and are capable of repetition but evading review.
 Jessica sues on her own behalf.